 Enter your information such as your desired retirement date and current savings plan(s) to see graphs and charts of your results.
 You get a report showing the estimated income from a registered retirement income fund (RRIF), a prescribed registered retirement income fund (PRRIF) and a life income fund (LIF).

-PlanDirectTM: Get a personal health and dental coverage quote.
-Call 1-800-565-4066 or visit myinsuranceplan.caOpens a new website in a new window - Opens in a new window
+Freedom to Choose™ health and dental insurance: Get a quote today.
+Call 1-800-565-4066 or visit canadalife.com/myplanOpens a new website in a new window